-The call for the Birnstiel Award 2020 is now closed.
-The next call is expected for spring 2021 and will be announced here, and via the IMP's social media channels.
+The next call for the Birnstiel Award 2023 will be announced here and via the IMP's social media channels soon.

 Profile and eligibility

-The International Birnstiel Award targets doctoral students at an advanced stage of their PhD research, ideally with outstanding publications.
-Nominations of recently graduated students will also be accepted, provided that they graduated after 30 June 2019 (submission deadline of the previous year).
-The awardees will present their thesis work at an award ceremony on 4 November 2020.
+The International Birnstiel Award targets doctoral students at an advanced stage of their PhD research, ideally with outstanding publications (including preprints) or recently graduated students, provided that they graduated after 30 June of the previous year (the submission deadline of the previous call).

 A nomination will comprise the nominee’s CV, a description of the PhD research project, and one recommendation letter by the student’s supervisor (see below for details).